 Our CEO annually reviews each other executive's performance with the Compensation Committee and makes recommendations to the Compensation Committee with respect to the appropriate base salary, annual bonuses and grants of long-term equity incentive awards.
-In developing these recommendations, information from the Radford survey is considered.
-Based in part on these recommendations from our CEO, the Compensation Committee approves the annual compensation package of our executives other than our CEO.
+In developing these recommendations, information from the Radford Global Life Sciences or Radford Survey is considered.
+Based in part on these recommendations from our CEO, the Compensation Committee approves the annual compensation package of our Named Executive Officers other than our CEO and compensation guidelines for the rest of the organization.